georapbox/js-utils/packages/is/isHexColor/README.md

 <a name="isHexColor"></a>

 ## isHexColor(value) ⇒ <code>Boolean</code>
-Checks if 'value' matches a hexadecimal color regular expression.
+Checks if a value matches a hexadecimal color regular expression.

-**Returns**: <code>Boolean</code> - True if 'value' is a hexadecimal color regexp, else false.
+**Returns**: <code>Boolean</code> - True if value is a hexadecimal color regexp, else false.

 | Param | Type | Description |
 | --- | --- | --- |